microsoft/CoseSignTool/docs/CoseSignTool.md

 You will need to specify:
 * The payload content to sign.
 This may be a file specified with the **/Payload** option or you can pipe it in on the Standard Input channel when you call CoseSignTool.
 Piping in the content is generally considered more secure and performant option but large streams of > 2gb in length are not yet supported.
 * A certificate to sign with.
-You can either use the **/Thumbprint** option to pass the SHA1 thumbprint of an installed certificate or use the **/PfxCertificate** option to point to a .pfx certificate file.
+You can either use the **/Thumbprint** option to pass the SHA1 thumbprint of an installed certificate or use the **/PfxCertificate** option to point to a .pfx certificate file and a **/Password** to open the certificate file with if it is locked.
 The certificate must include a private key.
-We have plans to add a /Password option for locked certificate files very soon, but for now only unlocked files are supported.

 You may also want to specify:
 * Detached or embedded: By default, CoseSignTool creates a detached signature, which contains a hash of the original payoad.
 If you want it embedded, meaning that the signature file includes a copy of the payload, use the **/EmbedPayload option.** Note that embedded signatures are only supported for payload of less than 2gb.